axsh/wakame-vdc/vmapp/windows-image-build/README.md

 To make things easy for Jenkins, this script does three things.
-First, it makes sure all the extra files that are required by `build-w-answerfile-floppy.sh` (such as the Windows install DVD ISO image) are available.
+First, it makes sure all the extra files that are required by `build-dir-utils.sh` (such as the Windows install DVD ISO image) are available.
 Then it creates a new build directory.
-Then it calls `build-w-answerfile-floppy.sh` until it has completed the first three steps of the scenario, which are the steps that install Windows.
+Then it calls `build-dir-utils.sh` until it has completed the first three steps of the scenario, which are the steps that install Windows.

 ### supernext.sh

-This script is used by `windows-image-smoke-test.sh` to simulate user interface actions that are not automated by `build-w-answerfile-floppy.sh`.
+This script is used by `windows-image-smoke-test.sh` to simulate user interface actions that are not automated by `build-dir-utils.sh`.
 It relies on the `nextstep` file to know what actions need to be done.

 ### kvm-ui-util.sh

 This is a low-level script that is used to simulate user actions in KVM.
-It is only called by `supernext.sh`, although a little setup code for its use is in `build-w-answerfile-floppy.sh`.
+It is only called by `supernext.sh`, although a little setup code for its use is in `build-dir-utils.sh`.
 This script has potential for reuse in other project.

 ## The other files